alakeldev/ghost-cod-team-website-pp1/README.md

 - CSS3

 ### Frameworks, Libraries & Programs Used
-- Google Fonts - for the font families: Open Sans.
-San-serif was used as a alt font.
+- Google Fonts - for the font families: "Open Sans" main font.
+San-serif was used as an alternative font.
 - Coolors - to explore different colour schemes that best matched with animated COD gaming team website.
-- Font Awesome - to add icons to the social links in the footer element and phone, pin location incons to Contact page.
+- Font Awesome - to add icons to the social links in the footer element.
+Also to add phone and pin location incons to Contact page.
 - VS-Code - to creat my html files & styling sheet before pushing the project to Github.
 - GitHub - to store my repository and deployed live link for submission.
-- Balsamiq-wireframes - was used to create a basic structure of the home page before I start initiate the project files & start to code.
+- Balsamiq-wireframes - was used to create a basic structure only for the home page before I start initiate the project files & start to code.
-- Am I Responsive? - to ensure the project looked good across all devices.
+- Am I Responsive? - to ensure the project is looked good across all devices.
-- Photo-movie-editor/Microsoft photos app - to readjust the video & images.
+- Photo-movie-editor/Microsoft photos app - to adjust the video & images.

 ## Deployment
 ### How to deploy